Eastern Illinois Panthers: Volleyball

-The Eastern Illinois volleyball team has been the Ohio Valley Conference champions in 1998, co champions in 2004, and 2023.
-The volleyball team has made two NCAA Division I women's volleyball tournament appearances in 2001 and 2023.
+The Eastern Illinois volleyball team has been the Ohio Valley Conference champions in 1998, co champions in 2004, 2023, and 2025.
+The volleyball team has made three NCAA Division I women's volleyball tournament appearances in 2001, 2023, and 2025.

 Athletic facilities

 Current facilities

 Facilities are housed on the west side of the EIU campus between 4th Street and Grant Avenue.